Replayable Financial Agents: A Determinism-Faithfulness Assurance Harness for Tool-Using LLM Agents: Discussion

 \subsection{Regulatory Perspective}

 From an audit standpoint, replayability and decision reproducibility dominate model optimality.
-U.S. banking supervisory guidance on model risk management \citep{fed2011sr} and Basel operational risk frameworks prioritize consistency under identical inputs over marginal accuracy gains that cannot be explained or reproduced.
+U.S. banking supervisory guidance on model risk management \citep{fed2011sr}, the EU AI Act's requirements for high-risk system auditability \citep{eu2024aiact}, and the NIST AI Risk Management Framework's emphasis on measurable trustworthiness \citep{nist2024airmf} all prioritize consistency under identical inputs over marginal accuracy gains that cannot be explained or reproduced.

 Consider a regulatory examination scenario: an examiner requests demonstration that a flagged transaction would be classified identically if the system were re-run.
 A model achieving 80\% accuracy with 50\% determinism \emph{fails} this examination regardless of capability metrics---the examiner cannot be assured the observed decision reflects systematic behavior rather than sampling variance.